-An antibody titre refers to the highest dilution of a serum sample that causes a positive test reaction (i.e. the most diluted sample that still causes a positive test reaction).
-Serum is the liquid portion of a blood sample from which the red blood cells, the white blood cells and the platelets have been removed.
+An antibody titer refers to the highest dilution of a serum sample that causes a positive test reaction (i.e., the most diluted sample that still causes a positive test reaction).
+Serum is the liquid portion of a blood sample from which the red blood cells, the white blood cells, and the platelets have been removed.
 After separation, the serum will still contain antibodies.

 A positive test reaction differs for each particular test.
-As an example, one of the most commonly used antibody titres is for detection of antibodies against Leptospirosis (a bacterial disease).
-In this titre test, different strains of Leptospirosis organisms are exposed to serial dilutions of test serum.
-The end, or titre, is the highest dilution of serum that is still capable of producing a positive test reaction.
+As an example, one of the most commonly used antibody titers is for detection of antibodies against Leptospirosis (a bacterial disease).
+In this titer test, different strains of Leptospirosis organisms are exposed to serial dilutions of test serum.
+The end, or titer, is the highest dilution of serum that is still capable of producing a positive test reaction.
 For this particular test, a positive reaction is defined as the highest serum dilution capable of causing at least 50% of the Leptospira bacteria to clump.

 Since antibodies are only produced after exposure to 'foreign' material including organisms such as bacteria and viruses, they indicate exposure to that organism.

-Because antibodies remain in circulation for quite some time, the presence of an antibody titre to a particular organism does not necessarily mean that that organism is the cause of the illness that your pet is experiencing.
+Because antibodies remain in circulation for quite some time, the presence of an antibody titer to a particular organism does not necessarily mean that that organism is the cause of the illness that your pet is currently experiencing.

-Therefore if we suspect that a particular disease (for example leptospirosis) is causing illness in your pet, it is important to obtain both acute and convalescent serum titres.
-This simply means that blood samples for antibody titre testing are required at the onset of your pet's illness and again 2 to 3 weeks later.
+Therefore, if a particular disease is suspected (for example leptospirosis) to be causing illness in your pet, it is important to obtain both acute and convalescent serum titers.
+This simply means that blood samples for antibody titer testing are required at the onset of your pet's illness and again 2 to 3 weeks later.

-If your pet has been infected with the suspected organism, then a rising antibody titre (of at least four-fold magnitude) over this period will confirm the infection.
+If your pet has been infected with the suspected organism, then a rising antibody titer (of at least four-fold magnitude) over this period will confirm the infection.

-If there is no increase in antibody titre, or if there is no significant antibody titre at either time period, then the suspected organism is not likely to be the cause of your pet's illness.
+If there is no increase in antibody titer, or if there is no significant antibody titer at either time period, then the suspected organism is not likely to be the cause of your pet's illness.

-What diseases do we commonly test for using antibody titres?
+What diseases do we commonly test for using antibody titers?

-Why do we need antibody titres to diagnose these diseases?
+Why do we need antibody titers to diagnose these diseases?

 The clinical signs associated with these diseases are variable and can be confused with other diseases.
 Therefore, it is important to confirm the presence of a specific disease through laboratory testing.
-By doing so, we can optimize our therapeutic plan for your pet, offer you a better estimation of the clinical prognosis and also alert you to any possible zoonotic potential.
+By doing so, your veterinarian can optimize their therapeutic plan for your pet, offer you a better estimation of the clinical prognosis, and also alert you to any possible zoonotic potential.